English | 简体中文 |

 - Tailwind Element Omi UI KIT.omi-starter-spa

-- A starter repo for building single page app using Omi + OmiRouter + Tailwindcss + TypeScript + Vite.omi-starter-ts
+- A starter repo for building single page app using Omi + OmiRouter + Tailwindcss + TypeScript + Vite + Prettier.omi-starter-ts

 - A starter repo for building web app or reusable components using Omi in TypeScript base on Vite.omi-starter-tailwind